 South Sudan became the world’s youngest nation when it gained independence from Sudan, on 9 July 2011.
 The current economic climate is making life intolerable for the vast majority of people in South Sudan, with 58% of the population being identified as having insufficient food intake (this rises to 67% in Lake States).
 Almost 70% of the population earn below the International Poverty Line ($2.15 per day).

-More than one third of all children under-five years old suffer chronic malnutrition and some 2.4 million children of primary school age – around 70% of this age group - are out of school – the highest figure anywhere in the world and a stark reminder of the need for Mary’s Meals in South Sudan.
+More than one third of all children under five years old suffer chronic malnutrition and around 2.4 million children of primary school age – around 70% of this age group – are out of school – the highest figure anywhere in the world, and a stark reminder of the need for Mary’s Meals in South Sudan.

 Mary's Meals in South Sudan

 Mary’s Meals has been serving school meals in South Sudan since 2008 (originally in Sudan).

 Together, we are reaching more than 81,000 children in over 120 places of education every school day.

 - When did we start working in South Sudan?

 We have been working in South Sudan since 2008 (formerly Sudan).

 - How many children do we feed in South Sudan?